 Instructional costs and services consist primarily of costs related to the administration and delivery of the University's educational programs.
-This expense category includes salaries, benefits and share-based compensation for full-time and adjunct faculty and administrative personnel, information technology costs, curriculum and new program development costs (which are expensed as incurred) and costs associated with other support groups that provide services directly to the students.
+This expense category includes salaries, benefits and share-based compensation for full-time and adjunct faculty and administrative personnel, information technology costs, bad debt expense, curriculum and new program development costs (which are expensed as incurred) and costs associated with other support groups that provide services directly to the students.
 This category also includes an allocation of depreciation, amortization, rent, and occupancy costs attributable to the provision of educational services, primarily at the University's Phoenix, Arizona campus.
 In the second quarter of 2010, the University completed the conversion of its student records system from DataTel to CampusVue.
 In connection with this conversion, the University incurred approximately \$4,013 of costs due to unanticipated delays in information processing which are included in instructional costs and services for the year ended December 31, 2010.
+In 2010, the University reclassified its bad debt expense from general and administrative to instructional costs and services.
+The University believes that these changes provide greater comparability to other institutions in its industry sector.
+There were no changes to total costs and expenses as a result of these reclassifications.